KnownScripts/ks-radialmenu/README.md

 # ks-radialmenu

-An radialmenu option for qbus
+An radialmenu option for QBCore and ESX